 Before joining Blank Rome, Bridget clerked for two years for Judge Margaret B. Seymour of the U.S. District Court for the District of South Carolina.
 While in law school, Bridget was on the Managing Board for the Virginia Journal of International Law, and was the Director of the Rape Crisis Advocacy Project.
 Bridget also completed an internship at the U.S. District Court for the Eastern District of Pennsylvania during that time.

-Bridget is the mother of a wonderful, wacky daughter, and enjoys running in her spare time.
+Bridget is the mother of two wonderful, wacky daughters, and enjoys running in her spare time.